davepinch/pinchy.cc/content/topics/people/e/edward-phelan/appearance/@early-life-1-4.md

 ---
-title: "birth of Edward Phelan (Wikipedia)"
+title: "appearance of Edward Phelan (Wikipedia)"
 ✂️: >-
   A military report described him [Edward Phelan] as having, "gray eyes, brown hair, fair complexion and was six feet two and one-half inches high".
 (1.89 m) appearance of: Edward Phelan